juhp/koji-tool/README.md

-  -t,--check-remote-time   Check remote rpm timestamps --rpm                    Use rpm instead of dnf --rpm-ostree             Use rpm-ostree instead of dnf --dnf                    Use dnf to install [default unless ostree] -a,--arch ARCH           Task arch
+  -t,--check-remote-time   Check remote rpm timestamps --rpm                    Use rpm instead of dnf --rpm-ostree             Use rpm-ostree instead of dnf --dnf5                   Use dnf5 to install
+  --dnf3                   Use dnf-3 to install [default dnf unless ostree] -a,--arch ARCH           Task arch
   -N,--no-reinstall        Do not reinstall existing NVRs -S,--skip-existing       Ignore already installed subpackages (implies